SysKitTeam/docs-bp/updates/servers/sharepoint-server-upgrade-required.md

 description: >-
-  SharePoint Server Upgrade Required best practices report by SPDocKit determines whether any server in the environment requires you to run the Product Configuration Wizard to complete the upgrade process.
+  SharePoint Server Upgrade Required best practices report by SPDocKit determines whether any server in the environment requires you to run the Product Configuration Wizard to complete the upgrade proce
 author: Aleksandar Draskovic
 date: 19/6/2016
 tags: >-